1) Development roadmap (how this evolves)

 - Whether support-signposting pathways are understandable, localised, and user-controllable.

-- Whether personas and Council invitations improve engagement without increasing burden.
+- Whether later-stage Council perspectives improve engagement without increasing burden.

 We are not testing